NotDarkn/XinaA15_Unforked/WARNINGS.md

 Please make sure to take the following precautions to prevent any damage on your iPhone device:
 - Backup your iPhone through iTunes, you may encrypt the backup or not, up to you.
 - Save as many blobs as you can, it is recommened to use the AutoTSS bot from the r/jailbreak Discord.
+- Do not install any dangerous tweaks from any dangerous repos, such as trying to join piracy.

+All in all, don't be retarded and use your common sense.